plone/training/voltohandson/introtoblocks.rst

 Blocks
 ======

-We will use Volto blocks (tiles) to compose the homepage.
+We will use Volto blocks (blocks) to compose the homepage.
 We are in the process of replacing the term ``tile`` and use ``block`` everywhere, so bear with us during the migration process.
 In some places the terms are not yet updated, especially code in both Volto and plone.restapi.